az2a/Udacity-Data-Analyst-Nanodegree/README.md

 ## Analyze A/B Test Analysis

 I have work to analyze and understand the result of A/B test that run on e-commerce website.
 This test is important to help the company on the decision of changing to the new page or keep the old page.

+## WeRateDog

+This project is to collect, clean and analysis twitter’s data from WeRateDogs account.
+There are steps to be fallowed during this process (Gathering, Assessing, Cleaning and Analyzing).